melisgl/journal/README.md

 Instead of collecting events and then printing them, events can be pretty-printed to a stream as they generated.
-This is accomplished with [Pretty-printing journals][eeda], discussed in detail later, in the following way:
+This is accomplished with [Pretty-printing journals][1496], discussed in detail later, in the following way:

 ```